 Understanding Credit Reports

 Reading your credit report might seem like solving a complex mystery.
-But, mastering this is vital for your financial wellbeing.
+But, mastering this is vital for your financial well-being.
 Your report is split into sections, each detailing different aspects of your financial history.

 Breaking Down the Sections of a Credit Report